·

 Key facts about SGIP:

-• Rebates can cover 15% to 100% of battery storage costs, depending on eligibility category
+Rebates can cover 15% to 100% of energy storage costs, depending on eligibility category

-• Participation is voluntary — no utility is requiring homeowners to install solar or batteries
+Participation is voluntary — no utility is requiring homeowners to install equipment

-• CPUC authorized more than $1 billion for SGIP through 2024, with new Residential Solar and Storage Equity incentives beginning in June 2025
+CPUC authorized more than $1 billion for SGIP, with new residential equity and storage incentives added in 2025

 SGIP is a real program with real money behind it.
 The issue isn't whether SGIP exists — it's whether the marketing you received accurately represents how the program works.